- Work With Us

 Yuba Water's Previous Interns

-Incredible, inspiring, fantastic, extraordinary, outstanding – these are just a few ways Yuba Water Agency's board of directors characterized the agency's 2020 summer interns during their culminating presentations to the board.
+Incredible, inspiring, fantastic, extraordinary, outstanding – these are just a few ways Yuba Water Agency's board of directors have characterized the agency's summer interns during their culminating presentations to the board.

-Now in its fourth year, Yuba Water’s internship program provides students hands-on work and field experience related to both the agency’s mission areas and their respective areas of study.
-The in-person training and field experience has been especially valuable this year as students and universities have both grappled with the challenges of replacing traditional lab and field experience with distance learning.
+Yuba Water’s internship program provides students hands-on work and field experience related to both the agency’s mission areas and their respective areas of study.
+Past interns have shared that the in-person training and field experience is especially valuable to connect classroom concepts to real-world scenarios.

-Read more about each of our summer interns and their contributions to the agency below:
+Read more about our past summer interns and their contributions to the agency below:

 Iris Bookholtz (California Polytechnic State University, San Luis Obispo, 2023) is a Yuba County native studying environmental earth and soil science with a concentration in hydrology at CalPoly San Luis Obispo.
 Bookholtz first learned about Yuba Water’s internship program from Vice-Chairman Brent Hastey while attending a South Yuba County Rotary meeting as a high school student.
 Shadowing Hydrographer Kaitlyn Chow, Bookholtz learned how to collect and process flow, depth and water quality measurements that inform the agency’s water management decisions.
 The experience not only reinforced her passion for hydrology and a career in science, but Bookholtz said her internship was a special opportunity for her to learn about the “awesome natural landscapes” of the Yuba River watershed.